-What is the Mediterranean diet?
+What is a Mediterranean diet?

-The fats allowed in the Mediterranean diet are mainly from unsaturated oils such as fish oils, olive oil, and certain nut or seed oils (such as canola, soybean, or flaxseed oil) and from nuts (walnuts, hazelnuts, and almonds).
+The fats allowed in this diet are mainly unsaturated fats.
+These include fish oils, olive oil, and certain seed oils (such as canola, soybean, and flaxseed) and nut oils (walnuts, hazelnuts, and almonds).
 These types of oils may have a protective effect on the heart.

 What are the benefits?

 A Mediterranean-style diet may improve heart health.
 It contains more fat than other heart-healthy diets.
 But the fats are mainly from nuts, unsaturated oils (such as fish oils and olive oil), and certain nut or seed oils (such as canola, soybean, or flaxseed oil).
 These fats may help protect the heart and blood vessels.